-- Sunrise recommends that you avoid climbing and/or descending a curb, single step, or other obstacle, and that a ramp or curb cutout is always used. - If you must climb or descend a curb, single step, or other obstacle that is greater than 2.5", it is recommended to have a person assist you in doing so. - DO NOT try to climb a curb, single step, or other obstacle greater than 4" high. - 4.
+- It is recommended to climb and/or descend a curb, single step, or other obstacle that a ramp or curb cutout is always used. - If you must climb or descend a curb, single step, or other obstacle that is greater than 2.5", it is recommended to have a person assist you in doing so. - 3.
+In no case should you try to climb a curb, single step, or other obstacle greater than 4" high. - 4.
 If you must climb or descend a curb or step alone do so at your own risk using extreme care and use the following procedure: - · Proceed slowly, at a steady speed - Go as straight up or down as you can over the obstacle.
 Never turn when trying to climb or descend an obstacle, doing so may result in a fall or tip-over. - 5.
-Failure to follow the above recommendations may cause: - A Fall or Tip Over - Damage to the frame, wheels, axles or other parts, or loose fasteners.
+Failure to follow the above procedures may cause: - · A Fall or Tip Over - Damage to the frame, wheels, axles or other parts, or loose fasteners.